Updated on August 28, 2014

 Q) I have GIC health insurance.
 When must I enroll in Medicare Part A and B?

-A) When you or your spouse turns 65, and if you (the insured) are retired, if you are eligible for Medicare Part A and Part B. If you (the insured) continue working for the state or a participating municipality after age 65, you and/or your spouse must enroll, if eligible for Part A for free.
-When you retire, you and/or your spouse must enroll in Medicare Part B and join a GIC Medicare plan.
+A) Apply three to four months before your 65th birthday.
+When you or your spouse turns 65, and if you (the insured) are retired, if you are eligible for Medicare Part A for free, you must enroll in Part A and Part B. If you (the insured) continue working for the state or a participating municipality after age 65, you and/or your spouse must enroll, if eligible for Part A for free.
+When you retire, you and/or your spouse must enroll in Medicare Part B and join a GIC Medicare plan for State Retirees or Municipal Retirees

 If you do not enroll in Medicare Part B within the required time, or cancel Part B and re-enroll at a later date, you will be required to pay federal government penalties.
 Also, you may be ineligible for health coverage through the GIC.